 Brazil too is highly urbanized (87 percent urban), but unlike Argentina and Chile, its second largest city, Rio de Janeiro, is not so much smaller than its largest city, Sao Paolo.
 Brazil has 27 first-level administrative divisions, the largest of which, Sao Paolo state, is home to about 22 percent of the country’s population.
 The country’s three most populous states (Sao Paulo, Minas Gerais, and Rio de Janeiro) directly border one another, and together account for 40 percent of the population.

 In the US, even clusters of states are fairly small: California and its immediate neighbours combined are home to only about 15 percent of the US population.
-(A similar 15 percent is in New York state and its immediate neighbours, or – overlapping somewhat with New York – in Pennsylvania and its immediate neighbours).
+A similar 15 percent is in New York state and its immediate neighbours, or – overlapping somewhat with New York – in Pennsylvania and its immediate neighbours.
 Texas and its immediate neighbours account for only about 12 percent of the US population.

 By comparison, Guangdong and its immediate neighbours are home to about 24 percent of China’s population.
-Henan and its immediate neighbours, in the more populous northern part of China, have about 33 percent of China’s population.
-And Uttar Pradesh and its immediate neighbours have about 42 percent of India’s population.
+In the more populous northern part of China, the province of Henan and its immediate neighbours have about 33 percent of China’s population.
+And in India, Uttar Pradesh and its immediate neighbours have about 42 percent of the country’s population, not counting Nepal, which it also borders.
+Uttar Pradesh’s southern neighbour, Madhya Pradesh (“central state”, whereas Uttar Pradesh means “northern state”) and Madhya Pradesh’s neighbours together have an even higher 46.5 percent of India’s population.

 In Germany, the fifth most populous German state, Hesse, directly borders all five of the other most populous German states (North Rhine-Westphalia, Bavaria, Baden-Wurttemburg, Lower Saxony, and Rhineland-Palatinate).
 Together Hesse and its neighbours account for 78 percent of Germany’s total population.
 Hesse’s chief city is Frankfurt, a European finance and transport hub.
 The most populous of Germany’s 16 states, however, is North Rhine-Westphalia, home to 21.5 percent of the country’s population.
 Its largest city is Cologne.
-It is also the only state to border both the Netherlands and Belgium, which are themselves both densely populated too.
+It is also the only state to border both the Netherlands and Belgium, both of which are densely populated too.

 A less demographically lopsided archipelago is Japan, where the largest regions are located in the centre of the country.
 This map shows 8 regions and47 prefectures; the largest region (Kanto, shown in green) accounts for about 34 percent of Japan’s population; the largest prefecture in that region (Tokyo) accounts for about ten percent of Japan’s population.
 The three central regions (Kanto, Chubu, and Kansai, shown in green, turquoise, and purple here) together are home to 97 million people, about 77 percent of the country’s population.

 Above are 34 of the largest provincial economies, ranked by gross domestic product (in nominal terms).
 13 of the 34 are in the USA, 9 are in China, and 13 are in other countries.
 Japan’s Tokyo prefecture had the largest GDP here apart from the three largest American states and Chinese provinces, but if we were to have used Japan’s biggest ‘region’, Kanto, in which Tokyo is located, it would have had a larger GDP than any state or province other than California.
-(Then again, if we were to add Hong Kong’s economy to that of its close neighbour Guangdong, its nominal GDP would be about the same size as Japan’s Kanto region).
+Then again, if we were to add Hong Kong’s economy to that of its close neighbour Guangdong, its nominal GDP would be about the same size as Japan’s Kanto region.